 The natural person of a non-Community country is a person whose place of residence is in a non-Community country.

-The following territories forming part of the customs territory of the Community are also regarded as the non-Community countries: Mount Athos, the Canary Islands, the French overseas departments, the Åland Islands, the Channel Islands, the Island of Heligoland, the territory of Büsingen, Ceuta, Melilla, Livigno, Campione d’Italia, the Italian waters of Lake Lugano.
+The following territories forming part of the customs territory of the Community are also regarded as the non-Community countries: Mount Athos, the Canary Islands, the French overseas departments, the Åland Islands, the Island of Heligoland, the territory of Büsingen, Ceuta, Melilla, Livigno, Campione d’Italia, the Italian waters of Lake Lugano.

 If the place of residence of a person who has made a tax-free purchase is on the EU territory, which according to the Value Added Tax Act is deemed to be a non-Community country, then the name of that territory must be indicated in a VAT refund form among the data specifying the place of residence of that person.